(I am just talking about the development aspect here, not the design aspect.)

 People need to understand the difference between a mod and a clone.
 I wouldn't rely on the Wikipedia definition of the term either, it was basically made popular by game journalists (not the most reliable sources of information).
 E.G just because you made a fighting game in 1993 with digitized sprites suddenly means you're a Mortal Kombat klone?
 Lol.
 Even most video game ports can't be called clones, would you say Pac Man on Atari 2600 is a clone of the Arcade version?
 Typical game industry, basically rewrite scientific definitions to suit popular trends.

-• To me, a clone is a copy that adds no or a trivial amount of original content/innovation over the original.
+To me, a clone is a copy that adds no or a trivial amount of original content/innovation over the original.
 I think these are negative, especially when they can obscure or push past the real innovators, because this means that the real producers of value in the market/society are not the ones being supported.
+Iterating significantly over an existing idea is a positive thing, IMO.
+I always found terms like "doom clone" amusing when I saw that they were only similar in the irrelevant bits.
+Of course I'm only talking in a commercial context - practice and learning is separate.

 This topic looks like some kind of hydra with some interesting heads, IMO, but I'm not sure about advice for new game developers.